Minnesota State University Moorhead

 - Master of Science

-Astronomy, biochemistry & biotechnology, communication studies, East Asian studies, ecology & evolutionary biology, film history/criticism, film production, gerontology, health & medical sciences, language and literacy, leadership studies, media analysis, media arts, music technology, religious studies, Spanish, sports communication, strength and conditioning, theater dance, vaccinology, women's and gender studies
+Astronomy, biotechnology, coaching, communication studies, East Asian studies, ecology & evolutionary biology, film history/criticism, gerontology, health & medical sciences, juvenile justice, language and literacy, leadership studies, media analysis, media arts, music business entertainment, music technology, photojournalism, religious studies, Spanish, sports communication, strength and conditioning, teaching English as a second language, theater dance, vaccinology, wellness, women's health

-Chiropractic, dentistry, engineering, law, medicine, occupational therapy, optometry, pharmacy, physical therapy, physician's assistant, veterinary science
+Audiology, chiropractic, dentistry, health, medicine, occupational therapy, optometry, physical therapy, physician assistant, veterinary

-3D graphics, actuarial science, astronomy, computer animation and multimedia, digital arts, diplomacy, elder law and probate, energy sustainability, environmental policy, geoarchaeology, graphic design, guitar studies, health and medical sciences, interactive multimedia, integrated advertising and public relations, international business, long-term care administration, medical physics, specific special education disabilities, strategic studies
+3D graphics, actuarial science, astronomy, computation, computer animation and multimedia, digital arts, diplomacy, elder law & probate, energy sustainability, environmental policy, geographical sciences, graphic design, guitar studies, health and medical sciences, health services administration, interactive multimedia, international business, litigation, long-term care administration, medical physics, pictorial illustration, specific learning disabilities, strategic studies, theatre technology

 Tuition & finance